kubernetes-sigs/cluster-api/docs/community/20231016-in-place-updates.md

 As a CAPI Kubernetes cluster admin I want to upgrade the k8s components (for example, a minor Kubernetes upgrade) of my cluster without replacing the machines.

 At present, CAPI has "immutable infrastructure" as one of its axioms: once created, Machines are not updated, they are just replaced (a new one is created and old one is deleted).
-As a consequence, the only supported upgrade strategy is rolling update.
+As a consequence, the only supported update strategy is rolling update.
 However, for certain use cases (such as Single-Node Clusters with no spare capacity, Multi-Node Clusters with VM/OS customizations for high-performance/low-latency workloads or dependency on local persistent storage), upgrading a cluster via RollingUpdate strategy could either be not feasible or a costly operation (requiring to re-apply customizations on newer nodes and hence more downtime).

 ## Scope

 The scope of this effort will be the following:

-1. Define the scope of what In-place upgrades means in the context of Cluster API.
+1. Define the scope of what In-place updates means in the context of Cluster API.
 2. Write a CAPI proposal with the recommended solution.

 ## Communication